 Bones are the very last of our earthly traces and a proof of the existence of life itself.
 Bones symbolize that life is indestructible and they symbolize resurrection too (in Jewish tradition).
 Yet bones constantly remind us of our own mortality and of our feeble presence in this world.

-Ahead of Halloween, I invite you to join me in a contemplation of death, life and immortality as we walk through the Catacombs of Paris.
+Ahead of Halloween, I invite you to join me in a contemplation of death, life and immortality as we walk through a historical location, the Catacombs of Paris.

 And down we go.
 20 meters underground.